menahemelbaz/ai-lecture-assistant-showcase/README.md

 * Chrome `tabCapture`
 * Offscreen Documents
 * Web Audio API
-* Node.js
-* Express.js
-* WebSocket
-* OpenAI API
+* OpenAI API (Whisper transcription and chat models)

 ## Architecture

-The project is divided into two main parts:

-* **Chrome Extension** - Provides the user interface, coordinates tab-audio capture, manages lecture sessions, and generates transcript-based study tools.
+The extension runs entirely on the client.
+It provides the user interface, coordinates tab-audio capture, manages lecture sessions, transcribes audio, and generates transcript-based study tools.

-* **Node.js Server** - Handles audio transcription and streams transcript updates back to the extension through WebSocket.
+Captured audio is transcribed by calling the OpenAI transcription API directly from the offscreen document.
+Summaries, chat answers, and practice questions are produced by calling the OpenAI chat API directly from the background service worker.
+All requests use the user's personal API key, and no lecture data passes through any intermediate server.

 The codebase is organized into modular components for content scripts, background logic, offscreen audio processing, transcript storage, and AI-powered learning features.